 Side by side comparison.
 The old one is on the left.

-Now what I like to actually put in my car at this point is the 06E 905 115 E. You need to purchase four of these.
+Now what I like to actually put in my car at this point is the red top 06E 905 115 E. No matter which new revision you prefer, it’s recommended to purchase all four of these.

 1. Remove the engine cover.
 Locate the coil pack wiring behind the oil cap.
 Push the latch, pull the connectors out.